thunder9/objectbox.js/README.md

 t     // instance of objectbox.Table
 r     // instance of objectbox.Record
-ary   // array of instances of objectbox.Record obj   // object retrieved form the datastore
+ary   // array of instances of objectbox.Record obj   // object that is retrieved from the datastore, or passed to the datastore val   // value that retrieved form the datastore

 t   = new objectbox.Table(table)
 r   = t.insert(obj)
 ary = t.query(fieldValues, depth)

+val = r.get(fieldName)
-obj = r.get(fieldName)
+obj = r.get()
 r   = r.set(fieldName, value)
 r   = r.update(obj)
 r   = r.deleteRecord()